Savagescoles/ecommerce/README.md

 ## Description

-A mysql database and application backend for an e-commerce site.
-Built using MySQL2, Express, Sequelize and dotenv.
+A mysql database,application backend for an e-commerce site.

 Below is the video showing the functionality of the application: